-&lt;sup>34Listed Buildings are statutorily protected buildings of special architectural or historic interest, designated under the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997.
+38 Listed Buildings are statutorily protected buildings of special architectural or historic interest, designated under the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997.

-&lt;sup>35 Conservation areas are designated by planning authorities under the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997 as areas of special architectural or historic interest, the character of which it is desirable to preserve or enhance.
+39 Conservation areas are designated by planning authorities under the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997 as areas of special architectural or historic interest, the character of which it is desirable to preserve or

-&lt;sup>36 Designed landscapes are formally laid out grounds or gardens often associated with large country houses.
+40 Designed landscapes are formally laid out grounds or gardens often associated with large country houses.
 In Scotland an Inventory of Gardens and Designed Landscapes provides a comprehensive record of more important sites.